 The Free plan only allows your to import one version of your screenplay to test-drive.
 If you upgrade to a premium plan, you'll be able to upload multiple Versions of your script which you can easily swap between.

 Can I duplicate my shooting schedule (stripboard) to create variations?

 Are you looking to save different versions (multiple schedules) of a shooting schedule?
+For example, if you want to create a 2nd shooting schedule and changing the scene ordering.
 Currently, there isn't a way to duplicate a "Version", however, the best approach would be to import the same screenplay (without selecting Sync Screenplay being selected).
 That way, you can easily roll between different Versions of your stripboard.

 Keep in mind that you will also have a new version of your Breakdowns created, so it's suggested that you take care of the schedule before tagging elements, etc.